0xRose/Rose-Stealer_old/README.md

 ### <a id="setup"></a> ⚙️ Setup

-FOR NOW, THE PROJECT IS NOT RELEASED AND IS ONLY IN DEVELOPER MODE
+FOR NOW, THE PROJECT IS NOT RELEASED AND IS ONLY UNDER A DEVELOPMENT RELEASE

 ## <a id="preview"></a> 📷 〢 Preview